- How things used to work

 How things used to work #

-To deploy changes, you push up your changes to the
+Previously to deploy changes, you pushed up your changes to the

 master branch.
-The VIP team reviews the changes.
-If there are issues that need to be addressed, we create a ticket via our ticketing system, discuss the feedback, and wait for your fixes to be pushed up.
-Once everything looks good, we push the big, red button to deploy.
+The VIP team reviewed the changes.
+If there were issues that need to be addressed, we created a ticket via our ticketing system, discussed the feedback, and waited for your fixes to be pushed up.
+Once everything looked good, VIP pushed the big red button to deploy.

 How the new process works #

 master branch, we’re moving to a GitHub-flow based model.
 GitHub has an excellent page on what Github-flow is and how it works: https://guides.github.com/introduction/flow/

 When you start developing a bug fix or a new feature, you will switch locally to a new branch.
 You will make changes, commit, and occasionally push up the branch.
 When complete and ready for VIP review, you will create a Pull Request.

 The Pull Request will surface as a new review request in our internal review queue.
 The VIP Team will then review the PR directly on GitHub, and suggest any changes by leaving comments.
 Your team will go through and make any necessary changes, and when ready for another round of review, “dismiss” the review.
 This process will continue until the code is ready to deploy at which point the VIP Team will “approve” the request.
 All the communication for these status changes will flow through your GitHub repo.

 At this point, the PR is accepted and control is turned over to you to merge into master.
 The merge triggers an automatic deploy to your production site.

 If there are any issues with the deployment, GitHub provides an easy one-click way to create a “revert” for PRs (https://help.github.com/articles/reverting-a-pull-request/).